clevert-app/clevert/README.md

 Today's file convertors always focus on a few file types, they build in some library like FFmpeg and provide a GUI for users.

 But in my opinion, it's not enough and we couldn't stop at this.
-So *cmdfactory* was born:
+So *convevo* was born:

 * To be a universal solution.
 You should not care about different software's different behavior.